Skip to content Skip to footer

 While the Public Utilities Commission acknowledged the tribe’s 1863 Treaty rights during its review of the project, it didn’t stop the agency from greenlighting the pipeline.
 “They did not have the background, experience or knowledge, or have their eyes open enough to be able to put the proper weight on those rights,” Plummer says.
 “All they know is that Minnesota became a state in 1858, and all of these Minnesota laws that they’re applying right now don’t say anything about tribal rights.”

-The Minnesota Court of Appeals is expected to rule by June 21 on Red Lake and White Earth Nations’ legal challenge with the Minnesota Department of Commerce arguing Enbridge failed to meet legal requirements showing need for the pipeline.
+The Minnesota Court of Appeals will rule by June 21 on Red Lake and White Earth Nations’ legal challenge with the Minnesota Department of Commerce arguing Enbridge failed to meet legal criteria to prove the pipeline’s necessity.
 Red Lake and White Earth have at least two other pending challenges over the pipeline in state and federal courts.

 Will Biden Intervene?